Searqq/smogon-redux/README.md

   (http://releases.ubuntu.com/quantal/ubuntu-12.10-server-amd64.iso).
 To make
   things easier, use the same username as you use on your host machine.

+- Take a snapshot with Machine > Take Snapshot.
+Now, if you ever want to reinstall Smogon from scranch (or something goes wrong), you can revert back to the clean install in an instant.

 - (Optional): If you have trouble connecting to the Internet from the VBox guest, try `VBoxManage modifyvm <name of vm> --natdnshostresolver1 on` from the command line.